gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Consumer project installs the libraries into a location where the executable can find them, with their correct names, and uses these locations at link time.
 * Consumer determine which libraries are already installed on the machine, and uses these from their installed location at link time.
-* Define some standard artifact types for dynamic libraries, header archibes and export files.
+* Define some standard artifact types for shared libraries, header archives and export files.

 # Publishing and resolving executables

 ## Use cases

 A producer project produces a single executable, for a single platform.
-The executable depends on zero or more dynamic libraries.
+The executable depends on zero or more shared libraries.
 The executable is published to a repository.

 A consumer project resolves the executable from the repository, and executes it.
 Some libraries may be installed on the consumer machine, and the